Guitar Build Process

 Truss rod preparation

-Truss rod welds
+Truss rod weld

 Truss rod ready for assembly